lowRISC/opentitan/hw/ip/aes/doc/_index.md

 It supports AES-128/192/256 in Electronic Codebook (ECB) mode.
 Other cipher modes might be added in future versions.

-The AES unit is attached to the chip interconnect bus as peripheral module.
+The AES unit is attached to the chip interconnect bus as a peripheral module.
 Communication with the processor happens through a set of control and status registers (CSRs).
 This includes input/output data and key, as well as status and control information.
-Future versions of the AES unit might include a separate interface through which a possible system key manager can update the initial key without exposing the key to the processor or other hosts attached to the system bus interconnect.
+Future versions of the AES unit might include a separate interface through which a possible system key manager can provide the key without exposing it to the processor or other hosts attached to the system bus interconnect.

 # Theory of Operations